ericianni/osu_interview_fall19/online_module/black_box.md

 **Thinking Cap Time**

-Take a moment and think of a few password lenghts that would be useful to test with and one that wouldn't likely produce a failure.
+Take a moment and think of a few password lengths that would be useful to test with and one that wouldn't likely produce a failure.

 Did you come up with testing with passwords of lengths 7, 8, 16, and 17 for being useful and something like 12 as not very helpful?